sitraj/Proxy/README.md

 The proxy server supports plugins for extending functionality.
 Plugins should be placed in the `plugins/` directory and follow the plugin interface defined in the project.

+### Built-in Plugins

+#### XSS Detection
+Scans for potential Cross-Site Scripting vulnerabilities in web applications.

+#### Secret Detection
+Identifies sensitive information such as API keys, passwords, tokens, and personal data in HTTP/HTTPS traffic.

+#### Request Handler
+Allows modification of requests before they are sent to the target server.

 ## Security Notes

 - This tool is for educational and debugging purposes only
 - Be cautious when using it on production systems
 - Always handle SSL certificates securely
 - Be aware of local security and privacy regulations when intercepting traffic
+- Be careful with detected secrets - ensure they are handled securely

 ## Contributing